tea7010/MyLearning/english/writing.md

 * What I really need is sleeping rather than studying, playing the guitar, and watching stupid youtube videos.
 I will go to bed early today.
 * What I really need is sleep, more than studying, playing guitar, or watching pointless YouTube videos.
 I’m going to bed early tonight.

+* Recently, I become a bit fluent speaking English, but I think I am speaking gebbrish sometimes.
+I am not sure what other people reckon what I am saying, but I realize that speaking gebbrish is better than being silent and not conveying any thing.
+I think this is part of process to acquire fluency and have meanigful conversations, so I want other people to cut me off some slacks for a while.
+* Recently, I've become a bit more fluent in speaking English, but sometimes I feel like I'm speaking gibberish.
+I'm not sure how others perceive what I'm saying, but I realize that speaking gibberish is better than staying silent and not conveying anything.
+I believe this is part of the process of becoming fluent and having meaningful conversations, so I hope others can cut me some slack for a while.
+* I've become
+* fluent in ...ing
+* reckon -> perceive
+* become fluent
+* cume me some slack for a while